 Do All Solar Lights Have Batteries?

-Yes, all solar lights must have batteries, or else they won’t be able to run at night or when sunlight is scarce.
+All solar lights have batteries, or else they won’t be able to run at night or when sunlight is scarce.

-Can You Use Any Rechargeable Battery In A Solar Lights?
+Can You Use Any Rechargeable Battery in Solar Lights?

 It’s important to remember that all rechargeable batteries do not last forever.
 They lose their capacity with every charge-discharge cycle, which means that they must be replaced on a regular basis.